4 Ways you can Repurpose Video Content

-So, in today’s post we are going to focus on how to repurpose video content; past videos and ones you will continue to create.
+So, in today’s post I’m going to focus on how to repurpose video content; past videos and ones you will continue to create.

 What we know to be true is that video content is the highest converting content on social media.
 There are so many advantages to video;